rossant/website/content/2015-07-24-compiler-data-visualization.md

 ### Large datasets

 Most plotting libraries can't handle visualizations with millions of points.
-Crashes due to out of memory errors are not uncommon.
+Crashes due to out-of-memory errors are not uncommon.

-An often-heard counter-argument is that you're never going to plot millions of points where you only have a few million pixels on your screen.
-This is true when you're plotting aggregate quantities.
-But this is not as soon as you visualize complex, raw, unstructured datasets, like the ones you may find in many scientific and industrial applications.
+An often-heard counter-argument is that you're never going to plot millions of points when your screen rarely has more than a few million pixels.
+This is true with standard visualizations, but not with complex visalizations of raw, unstructured datasets, like the ones you may find in many scientific and industrial applications.

 To give only one example in the discipline I know: neurophysiologists can now routinely record in animals' brains a thousand of simultaneous digital signals sampled at 20 kHz.
 This represents 20 million points *per second*.
 Recordings can last several hours or days.
 High-density 4k screens can now contain about 10 million pixels, maybe several times more in a few years.